-Best Insights From Black Friday: What Not To Do & What You Must Do
+Insights From Black Friday: What You Should & Shouldn’t Do

 How much do people spend during Black Friday?

 In 2020, consumers spent just under $8 billion and for the first time, online sales overtook offline sales, likely due to the restrictions at the time during the COVID pandemic.
 This was the first time since 2016 that sales have fallen YoY.

 In 2021, with the risk of COVID significantly reduced, consumers spent a whopping £1.74 billion MORE than they did in 2020, with online sales still taking a significant lead over offline sales.

 On 2017, consumers in america spent $5 billion in 2017 which was up by 16.9% from the year before.